aiidateam/aiida-tutorials/docs/sections/data/groups.md

 :::

-You can see that the actual groups that we create do not appear, only the initial part of the "path", and how many sub-groups that path contains.
+You can see that the actual groups that are created do not appear, only the initial part of the "path", and how many sub-groups that path contains.
-We can then step into a path:
+You can then step into a path:

 ```{code-block} console
 $ verdi group path ls -l tutorial